-Advisers: Portfolio Construction
+Advisers: Gold as an Investment in Portfolio Construction

 There are many reasons that advisers build allocations to gold into investors’ portfolios.
 World Gold Council analysis shows that a modest allocation to gold, between 2 per cent and 10 per cent, can deliver a material downward impact on volatility and can increase risk-adjusted returns.
 In addition, gold has some unique characteristics as a portfolio diversifier: